MuhammedMiiRanna/College-Schedule-Visualization/README.md

 Data visualization project where you can see the reserved classroomsin which the students are using for their classes using the D3.js library.

+- How to use it?
+- Screenshots
+- USAGE
+- Mentions
+- Todo/to-add
+- issues to fix for the next version

 # How to use it?

 For now, you can visualize the schedule of The Computer Science faculty in The University of Science and Technology Houari Boumediene, Algeria.